MedicineToken/Medical-Graph-RAG/README.md

 #### Example Datasets
 Recognizing that accessing and processing all the data mentioned may be challenging, we are working to provide simpler example dataset to demonstrate functionality.
 Currently, we are using the mimic_ex [here](https://huggingface.co/datasets/Morson/mimic_ex) here as the Top-level data, which is the processed smaller dataset derived from MIMIC.
 For Medium-level and Bottom-level data, we are in the process of identifying suitable alternatives to simplify the implementation, welcome for any recommendations.

-### Prepare Neo4j and LLM
+### 1. Prepare the environment, Neo4j and LLM
+1. conda env create -f medgraphrag.yml

-prepare neo4j and LLM (using ChatGPT here for an example), you need to export:
+2. prepare neo4j and LLM (using ChatGPT here for an example), you need to export:

 export OPENAI_API_KEY = your OPENAI_API_KEY